 2.1.
-Subjects from the Alzheimer's Disease Neuroimaging Initiative database
+Subjects from ADNI database

-Data used in the preparation of this article were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (www.loni.ucla.edu\ADNI) [13].
-ADNI is a large multicenter, longitudinal, observational trial taking place across North America, in which subjects with normal cognition, amnestic MCI, and mild AD are followed up with periodic neuropsychological testing, multiple imaging techniques, and fluid biomarkers.
+Data used in the preparation of this article were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (www.loni.ucla.edu\ADNI)13.
+ADNI is a large multi-center, longitudinal, observational trial taking place across North America, in which subjects with normal cognition, amnestic MCI, and mild AD are followed with periodic neuropsychological testing, multiple imaging techniques, and fluid biomarkers.
 The goals of ADNI are to standardize brain imaging across multiple sites, obtain a large longitudinal dataset for future research, and develop reliable biomarker surrogates for treatment trials.
-ADNI is a result of the efforts of many co-investigators from a broad range of academic institutions and private corporations, and subjects have been recruited from over 50 sites across the United States and Canada.
+ADNI is the result of efforts of many co-investigators from a broad range of academic institutions and private corporations, and subjects have been recruited from over 50 sites across the U.S. and Canada.

-Subjects with complete baseline clinical datasets (n = 793) from the ADNI study (228 NC, 387 MCI, 178 AD) were included in the current analysis.
-They were aged 55 to

-91 years (inclusive), in general good health or had stable medical problems at the time of screening, and had a study partner/caregiver able to provide an independent evaluation of the subject's cognitive, behavioral, and functional status.
-They had a Modified Hachinski Ischemic Score [14] ≤ 4 and a Geriatric Depression Scale [15] (GDS, short form) < 6.
-Subjects did not have other significant neurological conditions, significant active psychiatric disorders, or alcohol or substance abuse within 2 years of screening.
-Six subjects who did not meet the specific ADNI diagnostic classification criteria described in the following paragraphs, but who were still listed in the ADNI database, were excluded from the current analysis.
+Subjects with complete baseline clinical datasets (n=793) from the ADNI study (228 NC, 387 MCI, 178 AD) were included in the current analysis.
+Subjects were ages 55-91 (inclusive), in general good health or had stable medical problems at the time of screening, and had a study partner/caregiver able to provide an independent evaluation of the subject's cognitive, behavioral, and functional status.
+Subjects had a Modified Hachinski Ischemic Score14 \leq 4 and a Geriatric Depression Scale15 (GDS, short form) < 6.
+Subjects did not have other significant neurological conditions, significant active psychiatric disorders, or alcohol or substance abuse within two years of screening.
+6 subjects who did not meet the specific ADNI diagnostic classification criteria stated below, but who were still listed in the ADNI database, were excluded from the current analyses.

 Subjects were assigned to a diagnostic group (NC, MCI, or AD) by the site investigators at the screening visit and again at the baseline visit.
-Baseline diagnoses were used in the current analysis because at the end of the baseline visit, the site investigators had the advantage of reviewing the comprehensive neuropsychological testing (assessing memory, attention, executive function, language, and visuospatial function) and additional study partner questionnaires about behavior and daily functioning.
+Baseline diagnoses were used in the current analyses because at the end of the baseline visit, the site investigators had the advantage of reviewing the comprehensive neuropsychological testing (assessing memory, attention, executive function, language, and visuospatial function) and additional study partner questionnaires about behavior and daily functioning.
 In accordance with the ADNI protocol, both quantitative cut-off scores and qualitative clinical assessments were used by site investigators to determine the diagnosis of each subject.
 Diagnoses were ultimately based on the clinical judgment of the site investigator.
-The criteria for each diagnostic group are described in the following paragraphs.
+The criteria for each diagnostic group are described below.

-NC subjects had a global Clinical Dementia Rating scale [16] (CDR) score = 0, CDR Memory Box score = 0, Mini-Mental State Examination [17] (MMSE) score of 25 to 30 (inclusive), and performance at an objective cut-off of 1.5 standard deviations above education-adjusted cut-off scores on the Logical Memory IIa (LM-IIa) of the Weschler Memory Scale-Revised [18] (WMS-R) (subjects who had \geq 16 years of education, required a LM-IIa score > 8; 8-15 years, LM-IIa > 4; 0-7 years, LM-IIa > 2).
-Moreover, NC subjects had to be deemed cognitively normal on the basis of an absence of significant impairment in cognitive functions or IADL after review of the screening and baseline data by the site investigator.
+NC subjects had a global Clinical Dementia Rating scale16 (CDR) score = 0, CDR Memory Box score = 0, Mini-Mental State Examination17 (MMSE) of 25-30 (inclusive), and performance at an objective cut-off of 1.5 standard deviations above education adjusted cutoff scores on the Logical Memory IIa (LM-IIa) of the Weschler Memory Scale-Revised18 (WMS-R) (subjects who had \geq 16 years of education, required a LM-IIa score > 8; 8-15 years, LM-IIa > 4; 0-7 years, LM-IIa > 2).
+Moreover, NC subjects had to be deemed cognitively normal based on an absence of significant impairment in cognitive functions or IADL following review of the screening and baseline data by the site investigator.